 Ms. Romanych graduated cum laude from California State University, Northridge with a bachelor’s degree in biology.
 She holds a master’s degree from the University of North Dakota, graduating summa cum laude.
 Ms. Romanych draws on her biology and space studies degrees to analyze data and manage diverse projects to document Veterans Legal Institute’s impact and ensure its sustainability.
 Recently, Ms. Romanych received special recognition for her volunteer development efforts to Veterans Legal Institute by Congresswoman Mimi Walters, Congresswoman Loretta Sanchez, and State Senator Janet Nguyen.

 Jonah Friedman is 17 years old and dually enrolled at Villa Park High School, where he is a junior and holds a 4.38GPA, and at Santiago Canyon College within the Career Advancement Program with a 3.8 GPA.
-Outside of academics and the VLI, Jonah is a varsity vheerleader for his high school where he was the only junior male to be named to the 2017 California All-State Team for cheerleading.
+Outside of academics and the VLI, Jonah is a varsity cheerleader for his high school where he was the only junior male to be named to the 2017 California All-State Team for cheerleading.
 His team, Villa Park Coed, was ranked 6th in the nation at the 2017 UCA Nationals.
 He holds the ASB position as the representative from the cheerleading team and the role of co-captain.
 He hopes to cheer at a university while pursuing a path to law school.
 Because of his love of geography and the world, he plans to major in Global Studies.
-His passions outside of school, cheerleading, and volunteering include working out, playing basketball, taking Arabic and Spanish language classes, Wikipedia, and spending time with friends.

 Adam Kidd is an up-and-coming 2L at the Chapman University Dale E. Fowler School of Law, who graduated from the University of California Santa Cruz with his Bachelors Degree in English Language Literature, in 2014.
 He has always been interested in the law and it's ability to help people in a lasting and definite way.
 During his time at Santa Cruz, he studied the effects of post trauma on veterans and the participants and witnesses to the wars they served in.
 These studies, as well as having friends and family who have served, has manifest in an interest in working with and for veterans, and he will work hard to do so.